Sunday, March 29, 2015

 'Disengaged-students'

-I believe there are many children who cannot read but do not have many of the problems included in many definitions of dyslexia on the internet.
-This web-log is not for parents of kids who have ‘phonological awareness deficit’ or acuity problem.
-This web-log is for kids who cannot read in the English Language because they have shut-down or disengaged themselves from what the teacher teaches.
+I believe many children cannot read but do not have many of the problems included in many definitions of dyslexia on the internet.
+This web log is not for parents of kids who have a ‘Auditory Processing Disorder’ or acuity problem.
+This web log is for kids who cannot read in the English Language because they have shut down or disengaged themselves from what the teacher teaches.
 They disengage because the English language does not make sense to them.
 Kids shut-down when teachers do not teach these kids that many of the letters of the alphabet in the English language represent more than one phoneme (sound).
-As such a majority of the kids who end up being unable to read are simply kids who have shut-down or disengaged from what is being taught because they have not been taught in a way suitable for them.
+As such a majority of the kids who end up being unable to read are simply kids who have shut down or disengaged from what is being taught because they have not been taught correctly.

 Tuesday, March 10, 2015